NolanSmug/NYC-Subway-Journey-Game/README.md

 enabling efficient retrieval and manipulation when needed.

 #### Updating Scheduled Stops
-The `SubwayMap` class now includes the `updateStopsForLine()` method builds the scheduled stops for a given subway line by reading the corresponding line-specific CSV file.
+The `SubwayMap` class now includes the `updateStopsForLine()` method, which builds the scheduled stops for a given subway line by reading the corresponding line-specific CSV file.

 ```c++